jortgui/Coursera_GettingCleaningData_Week4_Assignment/CodeBook.md

 ## Introduction
 This file contains a description of the final tidy data set obtained from the script **run_analysis.R**.
-Information about the raw data and all the operations done in the script in order to obtain the final data set can be found in the **README.md**.
+Information about the raw data and all the operations done in the script to obtain the final data set can be found in **README.md**.
 In this CodeBook, the description of variables is based on the original CodeBook *features_info.txt* from the raw data.